orsonteodoro/oiledmachine-overlay/README.md

 ```
 #!/bin/bash
 emerge -1vuDN PN
-USE="epgo" emerge -1vO PN
+USE="epgo -ebolt" emerge -1vO PN
 echo "done training?" ; read

+#
-USE="epgo ebolt" emerge -1vO PN  # You can combine at this point.
+# You can combine at this point.
+It is interpreted as follows:
+#
+# 1. Optimize the build for PGO first.
+# 2. Instrument the build for BOLT afterwards.
+#
+USE="epgo ebolt" emerge -1vO PN

 echo "done training?" ; read
 USE="epgo ebolt" emerge --config PN
 ```

 For those that do 3 step with USE="bolt pgo", the uopts.eclass will automatically handle all 6 steps if it fortunate enough to come with a trainer.

+An ebuild package may have an optimize.sh script along side the ebuild to take care of this.

 ### Custom trainer ###